1 Rum, 3 Commemorative Selections, 5 Expressions,

 Under the ‘Cask Exchange’ program, after aging Richland Rum for approximately three years, the contents of select casks are transferred temporarily to new barrels.
 The emptied casks are then used by the Chateau Elan Winery in Braselton, GA, to age Port for about one year, adding warm notes of vanilla, caramel, oak, leather and tobacco to the Port.
 After the Port has been bottled, the barrels are returned to the Distillery in Richland, where the Rum they originally held is placed back into them.
 Hints of sweetness, red fruit, and field flowers acquired from the barrel signal maturity (typically after about one year) and the rum is ready to be bottled.

-Analogous to the ‘Exchange’ program with Chateau Elan, after aging Richland Rum for approximately three years, the contents of select casks are transferred temporarily to new barrels.
-The emptied casks are then used by the Terrapin Brewing Company in Athens, GA, to age a Double India Pale Ale for about one year, adding a base of vanilla, burnt sugar and butterscotch to the beer.
+Analogous to the ‘Exchange’ program with Chateau Elan, after aging Richland Rum for approximately three to four years, the contents of select casks are transferred temporarily to new barrels.
+The emptied casks are then used by the Terrapin Brewing Company in Athens, GA to age their “TiramisuHoo” Imperial Milk Stout for about one year.
 After the beer has been bottled, the barrels are returned to the Distillery in Richland, where the Rum they originally held is placed back into them.
-After picking up notes of hops, malt, sweetness, nutmeg and is considered mature, which usually occurs in about one year, the Rum is bottled
+After approximately 18 months, and after having picked up notes of vanilla, chocolate, sweet milk, and nutmeg, the rum is considered mature and is bottled.